DOM support

 element.on('click', print_handler)

-element.events.click += shout_handler # these two ways to unsubscribe from events are equivalent
+element.events.click += shout_handler # these two ways to subscribe to an event are equivalent

 element.off('click', print_handler)